Skip to main content

 Overview

-StackSpot manages and stores external credentials, which are credentials created in other tools.
-These credentials are integrated into the Platform for secure and efficient use in various contents and processes within StackSpot.
-Secrets are sensitive credentials that facilitate secure communication between systems and services.
+StackSpot manages and stores external credentials—credentials created in other tools—that are integrated into the Platform for secure and efficient use across different features and processes.
+Secrets are sensitive credentials that enable secure communication between systems and services.
 For example:

-• An application can use a private API key to connect to a payment system.
+• An application uses a private API key to connect to a payment system.

 • A database requires a username and password to access stored information.